-The exact deadlines of the assessments by the IAP and NAP, and the final decision by the board will be communicated later via the CLARIN-NL website.
-The target is to make the final decisions before the end of 2011.
+The exact date of the final decision by the board will be communicated later via the CLARIN-NL website.

 CLARIN-NL Organization

 The CLARIN-NL project is funded by NWO.

 The CLARIN-NL project is coordinated by the Programme Director, prof.dr.
 J.E.J.M.
 Odijk, who is a member of the CLARIN-NL Executive Board.
 Drs.
 Jolien Scholten is the CLARIN-NL project secretary.